 Audit Fees.
 Audit fees consist of fees billed for professional services rendered for the audit of our year-end financial statements and services that are normally provided by Withum in connection with regulatory filings.
-The aggregate fees billed by Withum for audit fees, inclusive of required filings with the SEC for year ended December 31, 2021 and the period from May 25, 2020 (inception) to December 31, 2020 and of services rendered in connection with our initial public offering, totaled \$65,920 and \$87,035, respectively.
+The aggregate fees billed by Withum for audit fees, inclusive of required filings with the SEC for years ended December 31, 2022 and 2021, totaled \$130,640 and \$65,920, respectively.

 Audit-Related Fees.
 Audit-related fees consist of fees billed for assurance and related services that are reasonably related to performance of the audit or review of our year-end financial statements and are not reported under "Audit Fees."
 These services include attest services that are not required by statute or regulation and consultation concerning financial accounting and reporting standards.
-During the year ended December 31, 2021 and the period from May 25, 2020 (inception) to December 31, 2020, we did not pay Withum any audit-related fees.
+During the years ended December 31, 2022 and 2021, we did not pay Withum any audit-related fees.

 Tax Fees.
 Tax fees consist of fees billed for professional services relating to tax compliance, tax planning and tax advice.
-During year ended December 31, 2021 and the period from May 25, 2020 (inception) to December 31, 2020, we paid Withum \$4,120 and \$0 tax fees, respectively.
+During years ended December 31, 2022 and 2021, we paid Withum \$4,160 and \$4,120 tax fees, respectively.

 All Other Fees.
 All other fees consist of fees billed for all other services.
-During the period from May 25, 2020 (inception) to December 31, 2020, we did not pay Withum any other fees.
+During the years ended December 31, 2022 and 2021, we did not pay Withum any other fees.